 Former Penn GSE Dean and Professor of Education Pam Grossman co-hosted the event with Johns Hopkins School of Education Dean Christopher Morphew and University of Wisconsin-Madison School of Education Dean Diana Hess.

-The conference is part of three events coordinated by Grossman, Kavanagh, and Penn GSE postdoctoral student Maya Kaul, a Spencer Dissertation Fellow, to guide the Hewlett Foundation's future investments in education.
+The conference is part of three events coordinated by Grossman, Kavanagh, and Penn GSE postdoctoral student Maya Kaul, a Spencer Dissertation Fellow, and supported by the Hewlett Foundation.

 The next gathering, scheduled for August, will focus on balance and access in teacher education, and the third event is slated for fall 2024.